Polysulfone

-Polysulfones are a family of high performance thermoplastics.
+Polysulfones are a family of high-performance thermoplastics.
 These polymers are known for their toughness and stability at high temperatures.
 Technically used polysulfones contain an aryl-SO_{2}-aryl subunit.
 Due to the high cost of raw materials and processing, polysulfones are used in specialty applications and often are a superior replacement for polycarbonates.

-Three polysulfones are used industrially: polysulfone (PSU), polyethersulfone (PES/PESU) and polyphenylene sulfone (PPSU).
-They can be used in the temperature range from -100 to +200 °C and are used for electrical equipment, in vehicle construction and medical technology.
-They are composed of para-linked aromatics, sulfonyl groups and ether groups and partly also alkyl groups.
-Polysulfones have outstanding resistance to heat and oxidation, hydrolysis resistance to aqueous and alkaline media and good electrical properties.
+Three polysulfones are used industrially: polysulfone (PSU), polyethersulfone (PES/PESU), and polyphenylsulfone (PPSU).
+They can be used at temperature of -100-200 C and are used for electrical equipment, vehicle construction, and medical technology.
+They are composed of para-linked aromatics, sulfonyl groups, and ether groups and partly also alkyl groups.
+Polysulfones have outstanding resistance to heat, oxidation, hydrolysis, aqueous media, and alkaline media, and they have good electrical properties.

 Nomenclature

 The term "polysulfone" is normally used for polyarylethersulfones (PAES), since only aromatic polysulfones are used commercially.
 Furthermore, since ether groups are always present in these polysulfones, PAESs are also referred to as polyether sulfones (PES), poly(arylene sulfone)s or simply polysulfone (PSU).